 For longer trips, I still recommend at least booking your first few nights, but wouldn't judge if you didn't pre-book everything.
 When I took longer trips around Europe and Southeast Asia, I sometimes wouldn't book a place to stay until a few days before I was arriving somewhere new.
 (Though that was back in my backpacking days when a cheap hostel room was all I needed.)

-I generally don't book accommodation right away after booking my flights unless I know that I want to stay in a very specific place that might book up.
-(For example, if you want to stay at a national park lodge, or are traveling to a popular destination during high season, then you might want to book things earlier.)
+I generally don't book accommodation right away after booking my flights – unless I know that I want to stay in a very specific place that might book up.
+(For example, if you want to stay at a national park lodge, or are traveling to a popular destination during high season, then you should try to book things earlier.)

 I almost exclusively use Booking.com to search for hotels these day, as I think their interface is easy to use, and I like that you can only leave a review if you've actually stayed at a place.
 You can also sign up and get “Genius” status after a certain number of stays, which scores you additional discounts on future bookings.